-A billet is the name given to any projecting steel member, such as solid section, rolled hollow section (RHS) etc. The space reserved for the site operations immediately beneath the billet is concreted or grouted solid on-site using either concrete containing small sized (6-10 mm) aggregates, or sand-cement grout.
+A billet is the name given to any projecting steel member, such as solid section, rolled hollow section (RHS) etc. Grade of steel 43 and 50 is used.
+The space reserved for the site operations immediately beneath the billet is concreted or grouted solid on-site using either concrete containing small sized (6-10 mm) aggregates, or sand-cement grout.
 Expanding agents (or expansive cements) are used to ensure that no shrinkage cracks allow ingress of reactive substances along the construction joints.
-The size of the infill depends on the type and the shear capacity of the particular connection, but in the main is 100 to 150 mm × 100 to 200 mm deep.
-The breadth of the infill may either be equal to the breadth of the beam, or in the case of very wide beams may be equal to the breadth of a pocket.
-In either case the breadth of the infill will be about 300 mm.
+The size of the infill depends on the type and the shear capacity of the particular connection, but in the main is 100 to 150 mm \times 100 to 200 mm deep.
+The breadth of the infill either may be equal to the breadth of the beam, or in the case of very wide beams may be equal to the breadth of a pocket.
+In either case, the breadth of the infill will be about 300 mm.